DaniellaBrito/DaniellaBrito/README.md

 2. Segmentation
 3. Forecasting

+***Asking the right question is import i will adding a few projects which answer questions from the data given***

 💞️ I’m looking for internship oppurtunities and Job opportunities .

 📫 How to reach me- linkedIn - https://www.linkedin.com/in/daniella-brito-535890121/